 - In a medium bowl, stir together the cornmeal, flour, baking powder, onion, salt, and ground red pepper.

-- Add the milk and stir to combine.
+- Add the milk, the egg, and stir to combine.

 - Drop heaping spoonfuls of the batter into the hot oil.
 Fry only a few at a time for best results.
 If you add too many at once the oil temperature may drop and they make not cook well.